 Man connected to the cosmos

 The World of Religions No. 42, July-August 2010 — It is surprising, especially for a skeptic, to see the persistence of astrological beliefs and practices across all cultures of the world.
-Since the most ancient civilizations, China and...
+From the most ancient civilizations, China and...

 Saying “yes” to life